 That many calories coming from carbs may seem like a lot, but our body NEEDS carbohydrates to live and function properly.
 I have heard of too many doctors telling people to stay away from carbs and anything white.
 To eat more fruits and vegetables and double up on protein.
 Why?
 Unless you have a specific disease – i.e. diabetes – you don’t need to avoid carbs.
 Even diabetics NEED carbohydrates.
 If a diabetic avoids carbs then they can go into a diabetic coma.
 The cure for low blood sugar – to eat/drink carbs.
 This is what I am talking about!
 Technically, fruit is a carb as well.

 So let’s talk about the vegetables that are a carb.
 The two biggies in my book are corn and sweet peas.
 You are eating the same calories as a potato.
 Isn’t that something?
 Everybody LOVES corn and sweet peas.
-What’s better than corn and rice?
-MMM.
-You are eating the calorie equivalent of a big bowl of rice.
+If you eat these over rice, you are eating the calorie equivalent of a big bowl of rice.
 Sure, the corn does have vitamins and minerals, but if we are looking at CALORIES, which is what causes weight gain/loss, the benefit isn’t there.
 You would be better off eating green beans and rice.
 Now, if you really want that corn and sweet peas, please eat them but remember that that will take the place of your carb for that meal – i.e. no rice or pasta or bread.

 There is NO food group that will cause you to lose weight.
 There is no one thing that you can do that can make you gain weight.
-There aren’t any “magic” pills or “magic” diets.
-It is about eating real foods and knowing that at the end of the day you have not exceeded your calories for the day.
+It is about eating real foods and enjoying the food that you eat.

 Here is a list of different carbs (BY NO MEANS IS THIS AN EXCLUSIVE LIST)